 These are my favorite pre-treated sheets for making fabric prints that are washable.

-Although Photoshop CS is the industry standard for photo editing, it can be quite complicated to learn.
-Photoshop Elements however is way easier and way cheaper and offers more features than you’ll every need to use.
-I create all my digital art using Photoshop and Photoshop Elements.
-The current version – Photoshop Elements 2019 – can be downloaded directly from the Adobe website here, or you can find it here on Amazon.com.
+Although Photoshop CC is the industry standard for photo editing, it can be a bit tricky to learn which is one of the reasons I developed a series of Photoshop classes.
+Photoshop Elements however is easier to use and offers more than enough features to make it a useful program.
+I create all my digital art using both Photoshop and Photoshop Elements.

 Creative book recommendations from my library

 Books always make a great gift and these are some of my favorites.
 They includes lots of creative techniques, ideas and inspiration for stitching and mixed media, as well as handmade books and journaling.
 I loved the Practice You Journal so much that I also bought the Practice You Cards which are just as beautiful as the book.